moon-up/moon-sdk-kotlin/docs/AccountsApi.md

 <a id="signTypedData"></a>
 # **signTypedData**
-> AccountControllerResponse signTypedData(accountName, authorization, signTypedData)
+> SignMessageAPIResponse signTypedData(accountName, authorization, signTypedData)